-What happens during Anxiety Treatment in Birmingham?
+What happens during Dual Diagnosis Treatment in Birmingham?

 Our treatment begins with an initial consultation with a mental health professional.
 They will listen keenly to you as you relay your experiences.
-By understanding your individual circumstances and the situation they can plan a course of anxiety treatment tailored to your needs.
+By understanding your individual circumstances and the situation they can plan a course of treatment tailored to your needs.